Handling and transportation of CSF samples

 The scale’s overall predictive value for AD for the different categories (N= 1,273 patients included 646 AD and 627 non-AD) from six independent memory-clinic cohorts.

-This simple scale was evaluated in the different cohorts by using as a criterion of AD the presence of two or three pathologic biomarkers can be used to facilitate the interpretation of CSF pattern in routine.
+These simple scales using the presence of two or three pathologic biomarkers as a criterion of AD can be used to facilitate the interpretation of CSF pattern in routine.

 Remark: The two last illustrations of risk scoring are cutoff values independent, meaning each laboratory can easily supplement it with the cutoff values and normal/abnormal ranges according to analytical method used for biomarker measurement.